uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

 ![rotate cube](images/worksheet_1/manipulate_cube_spin.gif)

-Never use the outer light blue ring as this will rotate the object relative to the camera.
+Avoid use the outer light blue ring as this will rotate the object relative to the camera.

 #### Scale
 - Click on the scale button, or press **r** on the keyboard